saffue/DLL-fetcher/README.md

 2. Move the mods you want into the "Put Your Mods In Here" folder
 3. Run the launch.bat file
 4. It will place the extracted DLL files into the "results folder"

+PLEASE NOTE: xml mods will not be extracted as they do not use DLL files